-thousands of € 2022 2021

-Revenue according to segment reporting 352,055 312,726

-Adjustments arising from different accounting policies 425 2,395
+thousands of € 2023 2022 Revenue according to segment reporting 390,157 352,055 Adjustments arising from different accounting policies 813 425 Total of Group's revenue 390,970 352,480

-Others 0 31

-Total of Group's revenue 352,480 315,152

 During the reporting period, the Group operated almost completely in the German market and served domestic customers.
 Revenue generated from customers outside of Germany remained unchanged at close to 0 %.
 The Group's non-current assets and net revenue are fully attributable to Germany.
 Non-current assets are allocated to the regions according to the location of the assets in question, which is Germany.
 Non-current assets encompass intangible assets, property, plant and equipment, right-of-use assets, capitalised contract costs as well as other non-current assets.
 Net revenue is allocated according to the location of the respective customers' operations, which is fully located in Germany as well.
 As segment reporting by geographical region would not provide any additional information beyond that already contained in these consolidated financial statements, segment reporting by geographical region was not reported.

-There is no revenue generated from customers in 2022 or 2021 that would exceed the 10 % threshold stated in IFRS 8.34.
+There is no revenue generated from customers in 2023 or 2022 that would exceed the 10 % threshold stated in IFRS 8.34.